mars-aria/mars-aria/README.md

 * I am an Informatics student at the <a href="https://www.ischool.utexas.edu/">UT Austin iSchool</a>.
 * 👩🏾 Pronouns: she/her
-* 🔭 Currently working on projects in information organization and human-ai interaction.
+* 🔭 Currently working on projects in information organization.
 * 🌱 Planning to learn: XML, JSON, Beautiful Soup, Julia, R, and Tableau.
 * 🤝 Interested in collaborating on digital humanities + intersectional computing projects.
 * 📑 Ontology, taxonomy, and metadata enthusiast.